-Communities in Schools of Hampton Roads, $20,000 for Site Coordinators assisting students ages 16-24 at risk of disconnection who attend Booker T. Washington and Granby High Schools in Norfolk.
+Communities in Schools of Hampton Roads, $10,000 to support the I.C.
+Norcom High School Site Coordinator assisting students ages 16-24 at risk of disconnection.

-Neighborhood, $12,000 to provide workforce training, job placement assistance, and support services to disconnected youth ages 18-24 in Chesapeake’s South Norfolk community.
+Neighborhood, $10,000 to provide workforce training, job placement assistance, and support services to reduce un- and under-employment, food and housing insecurity, and poverty in Chesapeake’s South Norfolk community.

-Tidewater Friends of Foster Care, Inc., $24,000 to provide weekly tutoring services to help South Hampton Roads foster youth ages 16 and up bridge academic gaps.
+Tidewater Friends of Foster Care, Inc., $14,000 to provide weekly tutoring services to help South Hampton Roads foster youth ages 16-24 bridge academic gaps.

-Virginia Beach CASA, $20,000 for the Bridges to Success mentoring program to help Virginia Beach youth ages 16-24 in the child welfare system prepare for independence.
+Virginia Beach CASA, $14,000 to support prevention and intervention services via a mentoring program to Virginia Beach youth ages 16-24 who have been neglected and/or abused and are in the child welfare system.